We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2009 Smart Fortwo Passion Cabrio 1.0L 3 Cyl.

-Because you have to start somewhere2009 Smart Fortwo Passion Cabrio 1.0L 3 Cyl.
+Low coolant levels is all to common - top yours up today2009 Smart Fortwo Passion Cabrio 1.0L 3 Cyl.